 Turo is a new kind of car rental service, but how much money can you make with Turo?

-Renting your car on Turo can be a great way to make some extra money, especially if your car isn’t your daily driver.
+Renting your vehicle on Turo can be a great way to make money with your car, especially if your car isn’t your daily driver.
 Instead of letting your car sit unused in your driveway, you can rent it out and keep up to 90% of the listing price.

-Today’s article is going to cover everything you need to know about listing and renting your car out on Turo.
-You’ll learn how much you can make with Turo, how to list your car, what extras you can add, all about insurance, and answers to frequently asked questions.
+This article is going to cover everything you need to know about listing and renting your car out on Turo.
+You’ll learn how to make extra money with Turo, how to list your car, what extras you can add, all about insurance, and answers to frequently asked questions.

 What is Turo?